Is Yeast Vegan? Can vegans Eat Yeast?

 Muffins

-The recipe for the yeast muffins comes from a European country, where these muffins served with a cup of tea.
+The recipe for the yeast muffins comes from a European country, where these muffins are served with a cup of tea.
 Yeast makes muffins fluffy, fluffy and super tasty.

 Khaman Dhokla

 This Gujarati recipe is also good for vegans.
 Instead of Eno fruit salt, yeast can be used to make khaman dhokla.
-After adding this yeast mixture, need to wait 2 hours for the batter to double or airy.
+After adding this yeast mixture, you need to wait about 2 hours for the batter to double or airy.
 Spongy gluten-free dhoklas are great for tea-time snacks.

 Idli